osm2pgsql-dev/osm2pgsql-website/_manual-v2/08-middle.md

 ### Bucket Index for Slim Mode

-*Version >= 1.4.0*{: .version} This is only available from osm2pgsql version 1.4.0!
-It is enabled by default since 1.7.0.

 Osm2pgsql can use an index for way node lookups in slim mode that needs a lot less disk space than earlier versions did.
 For a planet the savings can be about 200 GB!
 Because the index is so much smaller, imports are faster, too.